-AN6025 is an in-house developed, oral small-molecule HPK1 inhibitor, which is currently in the lead optimization phase.
+AN6025 is an in-house developed, oral small-molecule HPK1 inhibitor.
 Inhibiting kinase activity of HPK1 results in activation of antigen presenting properties of DC and stimulates maturation and proliferation of T cells.
 Therefore, small-molecule inhibitors could serve as a novel agent to transform cold and resistant tumors into hot sensitive tumors and provide additional benefit in combination with existing immunotherapies.
+We are currently in the lead optimization stage and expect to nominate a preclinical candidate in the second quarter of 2023.